mikezxc136/NIzzy12/README.md

 <p> I love learning new things and everything about Technology.
 I keep exploring new things.
 I am passionate to do something to solve real world problems using technology and make this world a better place.</p>

 - 🎓 I’m pursuing Data Science from USTH
-- 🌱 I’m currently fascinated with Machine Learning, Data Science, Data Analyst
+- 🌱 I’m currently fascinated with Machine Learning, Data Science, Data Engineer
 - 🔭 I love music and arts
 - 🎬 I love watching movies and shows in my free time.
 - 📫 Feel free to contact me if you want to work on some interesting projects or to discuss about technology.